Science Writing: the Basics

 A number of ABSW members contributed to an article on careers in science writing published by Kings College London in Spring 2013

 The ABSW organises a biennial conference the UK Conference of Science Journalists with many sessions aimed at those new to the field or who wish to develop new skills.
 The UKCSJ website has write ups, audio and video footage of sessions from all previous conferences.
+The ABSW also organises a biennial Science Journalism Summer School aimed at those wishing to become science writers/journalists or those new to the field.

 If you want to stay in research and want to find out a bit about how the media operates, then the British Science Association has a scheme just for you.